Google Analytics is limited.

 The Early Bird Catches the Worm

-It is well known that the longer the survey, the less responses you receive.
+It is well known that the longer the survey, the fewer responses you receive.
 Hence why culling useless questions is necessary.
 (Ask, “How will I use this information?”)

 We took the risk to ask you to complete one long survey instead of several shorter ones.
 We did this because we believed that one large thank-you prize offers more motivation than several smaller prizes.
 (Think $50 million lottery prizes.)